White Line Disease in Horses

 • It can affect both shod and unshod feet, and it can affect one hoof as easily as it can affect all four.

-• Even horses raised in the cleanest environments can fall victim to it!
+• Even horses raised in a sanitary environment can fall victim to it!

 With this in mind, here are some best practices to defend against White Line disease in horses, mules and donkeys before it takes hold.